ResetXPDR/MSFS_AutoFPS/README.md

       - The UI expands to show additional MSFS settings to adjust.
       - If you do not understand these settings and their impact on MSFS performance and graphics quality, it is strongly recommended that you do not use these expert options and you should uncheck this option.
 - Expert Settings
-  - Auto Method - FPS Sensitivity generally gives the best results for most users and hence is the default.
+- Auto Method – FPS Sensitivity generally gives the best results for most users, including with Fixed FPS, and hence is the default.
 Use FPS Tolerance if you experience stuttering issues.
-Use Auto TLOD if you want a DynamicLOD-like experience.
-Use FPS Cap if you use an FPS cap on your system.
+Use Auto TLOD if you want a DynamicLOD‑like experience.
+FPS Cap and FPS Tolerance are both legacy modes; FPS Cap was previously recommended when using a system‑level FPS cap, but FPS Sensitivity with Fixed FPS is now preferred.
     - FPS Sensitivity - smaller changes more often.
       - Determines how sensitive the app will be to the variance between your current and target FPS.
       - Also determines the largest TLOD step size you will see, being double the FPS sensitivity number.
       - The lower the setting the smaller the changes will be, which is useful if you are experiencing stuttering with the default value of 5.
 Vice versa for higher settings.
 (1 - 20 allowable)
-    - FPS Tolerance - larger changes less often.
+    - FPS Tolerance (legacy) - larger changes less often.
       - Determines how much variance from your target FPS must occur before the app will adjust MSFS settings to achieve the target FPS and what nominal magnitude those changes will be.
       - The lower the setting, the more reactive the app will be, the more MSFS settings changes will occur and the changes will be smaller.
 (1% - 20% allowable)
     - Auto TLOD – operates like Auto OLOD by using an altitude‑based schedule, and is the mode most closely aligned with DynamicLOD_ResetEdition behaviour.